China arrests ex-security chief for corruption, leaking secrets

 In a terse statement released by the official Xinhua news agency at midnight into Saturday, the party's elite, decision-making Politburo said Zhou's case had been handed over to judicial authorities.

-The party began its probe into Zhou, one of China's most powerful politicians of the last decade, in July, following months of rumours and speculation that he was in trouble.
+The party began its probe into Zhou, one of China's most powerful politicians of the last decade, in July, following months of rumors and speculation that he was in trouble.

-"The investigation found that Zhou seriously violated the party's political, organisational and confidentiality discipline," Xinhua said.
+"The investigation found that Zhou seriously violated the party's political, organizational and confidentiality discipline," Xinhua said.

 "He took advantage of his posts to seek profits for others and accepted huge bribes personally and through his family.